furfurylic/commata/CommataPrimer.md

 ```

 This is not a well-formed CSV text because the second line (one-based) has a
-double quote that voilates the CSV format.
+double quote that violates the CSV format.

 If you call `parse_csv` with a stream with this content, it will throw an
 exception.